kentr/drupal-codesnippet/README.txt

 Additionally, you will need to add any new languages to HighlightJS by customizing its build.
 You can customize the build at https://highlightjs.org/download/

 1. Select all the languages you want to support with syntax highlighting and download it.
-2. Overwrite codesnippet/js/plugins/codesnippet/lib/highlight/highlight.pack.js with this new file.
+2. Overwrite /libraries/codesnippet/lib/highlight/highlight.pack.js with this new file.
 3. Clear Drupal caches.

-Note that code previews syntax highlighting may not look 100% right, but typically will when viewed on the frontend.
+Note that code previews syntax highlighting may not look 100% right (in the WYSIWYG), but typically will when viewed on the frontend.

 Out of the box, the included version of highlightjs comes with these languages (as defined in config/install/codesnippet.settings.yml):